Branden-Kunkel/twitter_aggregate_generator/README.md

 with a three piece pin.
 Take the prompt for one of the core functions as an example:
 **MODULE@INFO-user: **
 The first part before the '@' denotes what *type* of module you are using.
 Those types are:
-- MODULE@ = a module that is part of the TAG core functionality
+- MODULE@ = a module that is part of the core TwitterAG package.
-- TEST@ = a module that is currently being tested and not stable
+- TEST@ = a module that is currently being tested.
+Not stable.
-- COM@ = a community contributed module
+- COM@ = a community contributed module.
-- DEPC@ = a module that is deprecated and will be removed with the next major update to allow time for API transition
+- DEPC@ = a module that is deprecated and will be removed with the next major update to allow time for API transition.

 The second part immedietaly after the '@' but before the '-' denotes the *name* of the module that you are using.
 In this instance the name is 'INFO'.
 This stands for information, or information gathering which is the core functionality of TAG.
 The last part is the function/console you are using within